 Chapter 3: An introduction to the Philippines’ principal habitats, ranging from the deep seas and coral reefs, to its mangroves and seagrass beds, followed by its various forest types, including beach, lowland, limestone, swamp, montane and pine forests.

 Chapter 4: A look at some of the Philippines’ most important and iconic animals and plants, in particular its many unique species, including numerous hornbills, the Philippine Eagle, the Philippine Crocodile, a host of remarkable forest and mountain rodents, a range of Medinilla flowers, orchids, and the remarkable Rafflesias.

 Chapter 5: An overview to some of the country’s main protected areas, both on land and around its coral reefs.

-Wild Philippines is available through all book shops, online and high street, from the end of August this year.
+Wild Philippines is available through all book shops, online and high street.

 Free postage within the UK.

 To see sample photos and pages of Wild Philippines